-Are you looking for some affordable and cheap gift ideas that won't send you to the poor house?
+Are you looking for some affordable gift ideas that won't send you to the poor house?

 Below you will find lots of inspiration to help you give memorable gifts that are budget-friendly.
 While some of these ideas will take a little effort to assemble or make, they are sure to be appreciated for the personal attention and thought put into them.
 You can search through various YouTube videos for more instruction on how to make a lot of the items below.

 Homemade jams or jellies - This is a great idea if you have fruit trees or an affordable source for fruits.